Creeslough explosion: Political

 Shortly after the first report of the explosion, Fine Gael junior minister Josepha Madigan tweeted that she hoped "they find the culprits".
 Criticised as irresponsible and insensitive, Madigan quickly deleted the tweet and on 18 October apologised during a Newstalk radio interview.

 President Michael D. Higgins said: "This tragedy is a terrible blow to a community that is closely knit and where every loss and injury will be felt by every member of the community and far beyond."
 Taoiseach Micheál Martin described these as the "darkest of days for Donegal and the entire country".
 Tánaiste Leo Varadkar called the explosion an "unthinkable tragedy" and "freak accident".

 Minister for Justice Helen McEntee commended the work of the emergency services and said "the entire community I know will be coming to terms with this for a long time".

 Sinn Féin president, Mary Lou McDonald, said this was a "devastating loss for a small community" and Sinn Féin TD Pearse Doherty said the village will be "forever changed".

 Northern Ireland's First Minister-designate and vice president of Sinn Féin, Michelle O'Neill said: "The whole country has the community of Cresslough and Co Donegal in our thoughts."

-The then British Prime Minister, Liz Truss, said she was "shocked and saddened by the tragic loss of life in Donegal".
+The British Prime Minister, Liz Truss, said she was "shocked and saddened by the tragic loss of life in Donegal".

 A Vatican City letter to bishop Alan McGuckian said Pope Francis "implores the divine blessings of consolation and healing upon the injured, the displaced and the families coping with pain of loss".

 King Charles III sent a message expressing "heartfelt sympathy and deepest condolences" to the President of Ireland on 10 October.